PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 	sudo apt-get install multistrap dpkg-dev qemu-user-static
 	./make.sh rootfs

-The script will ask for root permissions after downloading the packages to allow it to chroot into the new filesystem.
-It will also ask you to change the root password of the new root filesystem.
+The script will ask for root permissions after downloading the packages to allow it to chroot into the new filesystem in order to change the root password.

 Now ensure your PHANTOM-compatible IP cores are in `arch/phantom_ip` and run the following, where `ipcore1` and `ipcore2` are IP cores to build into the project:

 	./make hwproject ipcore1 ipcore2
 	./make implement

+Now create an SD card for the board.

 ### Set up an SD card

 Now we can create an SD card to contain the compiled boot image and root filesystem.
 Format an SD card with two partitions.

  * The first, a small FAT32 partition.
-This is just to hold the boot image so around 10MB is plenty of space.
+This is just to hold the bootloader, kernel, and a bitstream, so around 30MB is plenty of space.
  * The rest of the card as a Linux filesystem, ext4 is a good choice.

-Ensure that the target board is set to boot from the SD card.
-This usually involves setting jumpers to select the boot target.
-Consult the manual for your board.

-Copy `images/BOOT.bin` and `images/bitstream.bit` to the small FAT32 partition.

-Copy the entire contents of the `rootfs/rootfs` folder to the ext4 partition of the SD card.
-For example, if it is mounted at `/media/youruser/rootfs`:

-	cp -r rootfs/rootfs/* /media/youruser/rootfs
+Ensure that the SD card paritions are mounted and that the `SDCARD_BOOT` and `SDCARD_ROOTFS` variables at the top of `make.sh` are correctly set.
+Now copy all the files to the SD card:

+	./make sdcard

+You are now ready to go!

 ## Building for other boards